AllanPhiBmbrda/ComputerDown/README.md

-Made from Visual Studio 2022
+Made from Visual Studio Community 2022
 Use only for Personal Use